PolyCash/polycash/README.md

-To get started, first install and secure Apache, MySQL and PHP.
+To get started, first install and secure Apache, MySQL and PHP (at least version 7).
 Set your Apache web root to the "public" folder of this repository.
 Then create a file src/config/config.json by copying and pasting src/config/example_config.json.

 Make sure to set the following params in your config.json to something like the following:
 ```